FEED · LIVE v3.2.1 QC · CA FR

 Hybrid retrieval: when BM25 beats your $400 embedding model.

-Dense vectors get the marketing, but on technical content with rare named entities, sparse retrieval still wins.
+Dense vectors get the marketing.
+On technical content with rare named entities, sparse retrieval still wins.
 We measured the crossover.

 tx · 013 ops